(Views of Monas from Masjid Istiqlal)

 Spa

-I highly recommend Spalosophy for massage and mani/pedis at home (Rp.
-180.000 for a 90min massage in the comfort of your home).
+I highly recommend Spalosophy for massage and mani/pedis at home.

 Expat Classified- Upper Crust